reginaldford/sms/readme.md

 # Cheat Sheet

-Click on the chapter names below to expand the manual for that chapter.
+Click on the chapter names below to expand the cheat sheet for that chapter.

 <details>
   <summary>Math</summary>